DarkCeptor44/grep-rs/README.md

 [![madewith](https://forthebadge.com/images/badges/made-with-rust.svg)](https://forthebadge.com)

 grep but in Rust, because why not.
+Ok not exactly like grep, won't add all the features like regex.

 ## Installation